jarioksa/twinspan/README.md

 The example is from version 0.5, and some changes can be expected.
 However, basically the structure is similar as planned in advance.
-The main results are given in elements `quadrat` `species` which give the basic results of the two-way classification.
-These have similar elements, althoug `species` only have a subset of `quadrats`.
+The main results are given in elements `quadrat` and `species` which give the basic results of the two-way classification.
+These have similar elements, although `species` only have a subset of `quadrats`.

 The elements are: